Steve Collis: Coaching career

 At the end of his playing career he became a player/goalkeeping coach with Rochdale where he spent 5 years before officially hanging up his boots in 2018 upon his departure.
 Collis then joined former colleague Chris Beech as goalkeeping coach at Carlisle United in August 2020.
 In July 2021, he made the move to Oldham Athletic, again in the role of goalkeeper coach.
-Oldham Athletic were relegated from the football league at the end of the 2021-2022 season.
+Oldham Athletic were relegated from the football league at the end of the 2021–2022 season.

+On 5 June 2024, Collis joined Notts County as goalkeeper coach.

+In November 2025, Collis joined National League club York City as goalkeeping coach, reuniting with former Notts County manager Stuart Maynard.